Rishitbuilds/Titanic-EDA-Project-/README.md

-# Titanic Dataset EDA
+# Titanic EDA Project

-## About the Project
+## Overview

 This project is based on the Titanic dataset.
-The main objective was to understand the data, clean missing values, and perform Exploratory Data Analysis (EDA) using Python.
-Different visualizations were created to better understand passenger information and survival patterns.
+The aim of this project was to perform Exploratory Data Analysis (EDA) using Python.
+I cleaned the dataset, handled missing values, analyzed passenger data, and created different visualizations to understand the dataset better.

----

-## Tools Used
+## Technologies Used

 - Python
 - Pandas
 - Matplotlib
 - Seaborn

----

 ## Dataset

-The dataset contains 891 rows and 12 columns.

-Some important columns are:

-- PassengerId
-- Survived
-- Pclass
-- Name
-- Sex
-- Age
-- SibSp
-- Parch
-- Ticket
-- Fare
-- Cabin
-- Embarked

----
+The dataset contains passenger information such as PassengerId, Survived, Pclass, Name, Sex, Age, SibSp, Parch, Ticket, Fare, Cabin and Embarked.

 ## What I Did

 - Loaded the dataset using Pandas.
+- Checked the first few records and summary.
 - Removed duplicate records.
-- Filled missing Age values using the median.
-- Filled missing Embarked values using the mode.
-- Filled missing Cabin values using backward fill.
+- Filled missing values using Median, Mode and Backward Fill.
 - Filtered first-class passengers.
-- Calculated survival rate based on passenger class.
+- Calculated survival rate by passenger class.
-- Created different visualizations using Matplotlib and Seaborn.

----

-## Visualizations

-- Bar Chart
-- Histogram
-- Scatter Plot
+- Created Bar Chart, Histogram, Scatter Plot and Box Plot.
-- Box Plot

----

 ## Key Observations

-- First-class passengers had the highest survival rate.
+- First-class passengers had a higher survival rate.
-- Third-class passengers had the lowest survival rate.
 - Most passengers were between 20 and 40 years old.
-- Missing values were handled before performing the analysis.
+- Missing values were handled before analysis.

----

-## Skills Used

-- Data Cleaning
-- Data Visualization
-- Exploratory Data Analysis
-- Pandas
-- Matplotlib
-- Seaborn
-- Git & GitHub

----
+- Outliers were observed in the Age column.

 ## Future Scope

-- Perform deeper analysis on more passenger features.
+- Perform deeper analysis on the dataset.
-- Build a machine learning model to predict passenger survival.
+- Build a Machine Learning model for survival prediction.

----
+- Create an interactive dashboard.

 ## Author